TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 = Higher Order Functions

-One of the most important parts of the style of functional programming is that functions are first class citizens, they can do whatever other non-functions things can do, specifically they can be passed into functions as argument, or can be as the output of a function.
+One of the most powerful feature of functional programming languages is that it lets one pass in functions as argument to another function, and have funtions return other functions as outputs, these are known as:

 #def(sub: "Higher Order Functions")[
 A *higher order function* is a function that does at least one of the following things: